saint2706/Games/paper_games/dots_and_boxes/README.md

 ## Requirements

 - Python 3.8+
-- tkinter (optional, for GUI - usually included with Python)
+- tkinter or PyQt5 (optional, for GUI)
+- Install `games-collection[gui]` to add PyQt5 support automatically
 - No external dependencies for CLI mode

 ## Implementation Details